Thank you, Mario Draghi!!!

 I realized that a staring contest with the charts wouldn’t be enough to help me pick a direction, let alone score a winning trade.
 That is why I decided to let the markets make the decision for me as I patiently waited for the London session to open in order to see whether traders are willing to show the Aussie some love or not.

 Lo and behold, AUD/USD jumped up the charts the moment the bell rang!
 I waited for the 1-hour candle to close above the 1.0250 resistance that I marked on the chart just to make sure that the rally has legs.

 I was able to enter half a position at market (1.0259) and I set another buy limit order at 1.0250 in case it dips back to that level.

 I set my stop below the 1.0200 major psychological level, which is below the channel on the 4-hour chart.
-As for my profit target, I’ll be aiming for the 1.0400 mark but I’ll move my stop to entry once price hits the 1.0300 major psychological handle.
+As for my profit target, I’ll be aiming for the 1.0400 mark but I’ll move my stop to entry once the price hits the 1.0300 major psychological handles.

 In short, here are my trade details:

 Long AUD/USD at market (1.0259) and at 1.0250, stop loss at 1.0185, profit target at 1.0400.
 Move stop to break even once it reaches the 1.0350 area.I risked 0.5% of my account on each position for a total of 1% risk on the entire trade.
 With a 140-pip PT and a 70-pip stop (based on average entry price), I could be looking at a potential 2-to-1 win!

 Are you buying the Aussie too?
 Remember to read the risk disclosure if you’re planning on jumping in!

 That’s it for now!
 Don’t hesitate to share your questions and tips, okay?
 You’ll never know your questions can save a forex newbie’s account!